oracle/oci-ansible-modules/docs/modules/oci_db_system_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The details of the database to be created under the db home.
 Consists of the following options, ['admin_password' describes A strong password for SYS, SYSTEM, and PDB Admin.
-The password must be at least nine characters and contain at least two uppercase, two lowercase, two numbers, and two special characters. required - true], ['character_set' describes the character set for the database.
-The default is AL32UTF8. required - false],['freeform_tags' describes Free-form tags for this database.
-Each tag is a simple key-value pair with no predefined name, type, or namespace. required - false], ['defined_tags' describes Defined tags for this database.
-Each key is predefined and scoped to a namespace. required - false] ['db_backup_config' consists of the option 'auto_backup_enabled' to determine whether to configures automatic backups of the databse. required - false], ['db_name' describes the name of the database name.
+The password must be at least nine characters and contain at least two uppercase, two lowercase, two numbers, and two special characters.
+This parameter valid for <em>source=NONE</em> and <em>source=DB_BACKUP</em>. required - true], ['character_set' describes the character set for the database.
+The default is AL32UTF8.
+This parameter only valid for <em>source=NONE</em>. required - false], ['freeform_tags' describes Free-form tags for this database.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+This parameter only valid for <em>source=NONE</em>.required - false], ['defined_tags' describes Defined tags for this database.
+Each key is predefined and scoped to a namespace.
+This parameter only valid for <em>source=NONE</em>. required - false], ['db_backup_config' consists of the option 'auto_backup_enabled' to determine whether to configures automatic backups of the database.
+This parameter only valid for <em>source=NONE</em>. required - false], ['db_name' describes the name of the database name.
 It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
-Special characters are not permitted. required - true],['db_workload' describes database workload type with allowed values OLTP and DSS.required - false], ['ncharacter_set' describes National character set for the database.The default is AL16UTF16.
-Allowed values are AL16UTF16 or UTF8. required - false],['pdb_name' describes pluggable database name.It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
+Special characters are not permitted.
+This parameter only valid for <em>source=NONE</em>. required - true], ['db_workload' describes database workload type with allowed values OLTP and DSS.
+This parameter only valid for <em>source=NONE</em>. required - false],['ncharacter_set' describes National character set for the database.The default is AL16UTF16.
+Allowed values are AL16UTF16 or UTF8.
+This parameter only valid for <em>source=NONE</em>. required - false], ['pdb_name' describes pluggable database name.
+It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are notpermitted.
-Pluggable database should not be same as database name. required - false]</div>
+Pluggable database should not be same as database name.
+This parameter only valid for <em>source=NONE</em>. required - false], ['backup_id' describes the backup OCID.
+This parameter only valid for <em>source=DB_BACKUP</em>. required - true], ['backup_tde_password' describes the password to open the TDE wallet.
+This parameter only valid for <em>source=DB_BACKUP</em>. required - true]</div>
                                                         </td>
             </tr>